-What I love about Karem HaTeimanim is that among the chaos of Shuk HaCarmel and Allenby Street, there are some lovely smaller streets with beautiful old buildings, where time seems to have stopped.
-This is where to stay in Tel Aviv if looking for a good compromise in terms of location: it’s close to the beach, close to the action, and has retained all its authentic character.
+Here, among the chaos of Shuk HaCarmel and Allenby Street, there are some lovely smaller streets with beautiful old buildings.
+Besides, this area is close to the beach, close to the action, and has retained all its authentic character.

 Have you ever been to Tel Aviv?
 What are your suggestions for where to stay in Tel Aviv?

 Are you planning a trip to Israel?
 Make sure to read these other posts:

 - How To Plan The Perfect Trip To Israel